 If you want your guests talking, go all in and make this creamy dip.
 As the name says, the first step is caramelizing onions.
 Caramelized onions itself have sweet but deep savory relish.
 When you combine it with slightly tangy cream cheese and sour cream, it becomes a real taste rhapsody.

 The taste is already rich, so it doesn’t require many spices.
-Salt, pepper, and maybe some chives are more than enough.
+I’ve found that salt, pepper, and maybe some chives are more than enough.
+Enjoy!